List of Beeching cuts service reopenings

-The Beeching cuts were a reduction of route network and restructuring of British Rail in the 1960s.
+The Beeching cuts were a reduction in the size of the British railway network, along with a restructuring of British Rail, in the 1960s.
 Since the mid-1990s there has been significant growth in passenger numbers on the railways and renewed government interest in the role of rail in UK transport.
-Some closed stations have reopened, and rail passenger services been restored on a few lines where they had been removed.
+Some closed stations have reopened, and rail passenger services have been restored on a few lines where they had been withdrawn.

-Some former British Rail lines have become heritage railways.
+Some former British Rail lines have become heritage railways: for example, the Bluebell Railway in Sussex, which reopened in stages from 1960.